albee/grand_challenge_slam/ros_slam_internals/README.md

 	rosrun turtlebot3_teleop turtlebot3_teleop_key cmd_vel:=tb3_0/cmd_vel

 #ENDIF
+`

-The current setup uses two ROS packages to operate: gmapping and amcl.
-Gmapping is a particle filter-based SLAM package, which takes in the /scan topic and publishes the /map and /map_metadata topics.
+The current setup uses two ROS packages to operate: gmapping and amcl. gmapping is a particle filter-based SLAM package, which takes in the /scan topic and publishes the /map and /map_metadata topics and updates the /odom topic.
 Some teams also rely on the /dynamic_map service, which immediately returns the latest map. amcl (adaptive Monte Carlo localization) estimates position against a known map, updating the /odom topic.

 Custom launch files, an rviz config file, and a client node package must be added to the catkin_ws.
-Launch files must go into their respective
+Launch files must go into their respective Turtlebot packages.
-Turtlebot packages.

 The overall CONOPS is as follows:
-Optional: SLAM visualization can be launched with
+(Optional) SLAM visualization can be launched with

 1. A single Turtlebot is started with ns:=tb3_0
 2. A single Turtlebot explores the map using the adaptive sampling team's algorithm to explore
 3. When adaptive sampling indicates that sampling is complete, the map is saved as a .yaml